NatanTavares/NatanTavares/README.md

 ### Glad to see you here!

-I have a lot of experience with Golang and Typescript, My main focus now is developing performant applications with Golang, with a touch of TypeScript.
+I have a lot of experience with Golang and Typescript, My main focus now is developing performant applications.

 As a software engineer, I like to use my obsessive attention to detail, my unequivocal love of doing things that change the world.
 That's why I like to do things that make a difference.